kiyoon/telegram_timelapse_bot/README.md

 # optional: ffmpeg
 ```

+Make `key.ini` and put your Telegram bot token and chat ID.
+See `key.ini.template`.

 Make the programme start on boot.
 Edit /etc/rc.local and add `sudo python3 /path/to/telegram_timelapse_bot/polling.py &` before the last line `exit 0`.